 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

-Right Care Right Person is a national approach, which ensures members of the community secure the necessary help from the most appropriate agency.
+Right Care Right Person is a national approach, which ensures members of the community secure the necessary help from the most appropriate agency following the signing of a National Partnership Agreement on Wednesday 26 July 2023.

 Every call to a police control room is assessed using the national College of Policing RCRP decision making toolkit as this ensures Dorset Police is supporting individuals and partner agencies appropriately and improving the response to core policing responsibilities, such as preventing and detecting crime.